michaelrommel/blog/articles/create/2022-12-28-malformed-zip-files.md

 The ZIP Specification is [here](https://pkwaredownloads.blob.core.windows.net/pem/APPNOTE.txt).

-The issues start, if you want to extract some file from an archive, do some processing on it and add it back to the archive.
+The issues start if you want to extract some file from an archive on Linux, do some processing on it and add it back to the archive.
 The resulting archive can then be problematic to be processed on Windows again.

 ## Comparison of Archives